Oubayhe/Scraping-Offres-from-Emploi.ma-and-ML-with-WEKA/README.md

 - **J48**: *anotherML.java*

 > [!NOTE]
-> This repository is a part of a bigger project, built in JAVA, with user interface, and over 3 recurting websites that got scraped. you can the project in this link: [Scrap Job Offers and ML](https://github.com/Mouadspace/job-scraper)
+> This repository is part of a larger project built in JAVA, featuring a user interface and integration with over three recruiting websites for scraping job offers.
+For more information and to explore the complete project, visit the [Scrap Job Offers and ML](https://github.com/Mouadspace/job-scraper) repository.